United States Marriage and Family Therapy Graduate Programs and MFT Degrees

 While the specific curriculum for different MFT programs may vary, each of them is likely to share a few distinct goals.
 For example, MFT graduate programs generally aim to provide a firm foundation of knowledge, which professional marriage and family therapists might use to help real families.
 What may differ is how those goals are addressed in an individual program’s curriculum.

-Some examples of what marriage and family graduate programs might teach include the following.
+Some examples of what marriage and family graduate school programs might teach include the following.

 - Developmental Psychology